FlowFuse/website/src/blog/2024/08/opentelemetry-with-node-red.md

 <!--more-->

-In this guide, we’ll show you how to integrate Open Telemetry with Node-RED to monitor latency across your flows.
+Integrating Open Telemetry with Node-RED allows you to monitor latency across your flows.
 By implementing distributed tracing, you’ll gain the ability to see exactly where delays occur, helping you optimize performance and ensure your IoT applications run efficiently.

 ## What is Distributed Tracing and How Does Open Telemetry Help?